danielTobon43/atm_controller_bearrobotics/README.md

 ```

 ## Test in atm
-This is a test where there is a listener and publisher code: <br>
+This is a test with a listener and publisher node: <br>
 - Listener: read a string for testing the controller in the atm
 - Publisher: send the string to test the controller in the atm